 The compulsory teaching activities in the course include the following

-- 2 reflection journals (each with 1-2 pictures) during the work practice deployment
+- 1 reflection journals (if possible with with 1-2 pictures enclosed) during the work practice deployment.

 - Final reflection journal

 - Final oral presentation

 All the reflection journals must be approved prior to the oral presentation of the work practice deployment.
 The entire folder must be approved to get the grade "passed" in the course.

 The course is only given and assessed in the 2nd year of the Integrated Master's programme in Ocean Technology.

 The course will be evaluated by the students in accordance with the quality control system at UiB and the department.

 The Programme Committee is responsible for the content, structure and quality of the programme and courses

 Contact information for the course coordinator is avaialble at «Mitt UiB», alternatively contact the student advisor.

 The Faculty of Mathematics and Natural Sciences and Department of Physics and Techology are administratively responsible for the course.